 This section examines the types and sources of health coverage available to the people of Colorado.
 The majority of Coloradans get their health coverage through group plans offered by their employers, including self-insured plans.
-Additionally, approximately 11.5% of the population purchases their own private individual insurance (non-employment-based insurance).
+Additionally, approximately 16.8% of the population purchased their own private individual insurance (non-employment-based insurance) up from 12.1% in 2012.
 There are a variety of types of health insurance and a variety of ways health insurance policies can be issued.

-THE TYPES OF PRIVATE HEALTH COVERAGE AVAILABLE IN COLORADO INCLUDE:
+LINES OF BUSINESS FOR PRIVATE HEALTH COVERAGE AVAILABLE IN COLORADO INCLUDE: